Paperspace/Docs/experiments/containers-public-and-private.md

 --registryUsername "_json_key" --registryPassword "$(cat keyfile.json)"
 ```

 Note: do not base64 encode the contents of the keyfile.
-It will be encoded by the gradient job runner at runtime.
+It will be encoded by the Gradient experiment runner at runtime.

 For more details and other options see: [https://cloud.google.com/container-registry/docs/advanced-authentication](https://cloud.google.com/container-registry/docs/advanced-authentication)